brjdenis/VarianESAPI_PlanSum2Plan/README.md

 ## How to use the script

+Make sure at least one PlanSum is present in the context tree.
 Run the script.
 Select the PlanSum you would like to convert.
 Type in a new name for the plan and click OK.

 ## Log

+1. (01/03/2025) Added the option of defining number of fractions and dose per fraction of the resulting verification plan.

 ## Important note